isaacazuelos/splitter/README.md

 - [x] Include the header in each file.
 - [x] Pick a number of files easily.
 - [x] Set a max number of rows for the files
-  - [x] move extra rows into a remainder file.
+  - [x] Move extra rows into a remainder file.
 - [ ] Pick columns to include.

 ## Installation